LeHoang510/U-net-Segmentation/README.md

 The decoder progressively reduces feature depth while increasing spatial resolution (1024 → 512 → 256 → 128 → 64).

+# Dataset
+- The dataset used is the Oxford-IIIT Pet Dataset: Link
+- It contains 37 pet breeds, with around 200 images per breed.
+- Each image has an annotation mask for segmentation, including three classes: pet, background, and boundary.
+- The dataset will be downloaded automatically by torchvision library

 # WILLDO